Welcome to Quail Creek!

 At the orientation, each of the POA's managers and directors will introduce themselves and talk about their areas of responsibility.

-When you schedule an appointment and meet with the friendly staff at the Concierge Desk in the Madera Clubhouse, you will receive a Welcome Packet which contains information and forms such as:
+When you schedule an appointment and meet with the friendly staff at Member Services in the Madera Clubhouse, you will receive a Welcome Packet which contains information and forms such as:

 You will receive a copy of the latest Source Book which contains the names and addresses of residents who wish to be listed.
 In order to be listed in the next Source Book, you need to fill out and submit the form located in the first few pages of the book or complete the online Source Book form.
 The deadline for submission of information and/or corrections is July 1 of each year.

-The Concierge Desk will be your information center and contact for any POA personnel.
-They also act as a Box Office for tickets sales for events in Quail Creek.
-The number for the Concierge Desk is 520-393-5822.
+Member Services, located in the lobby of the Madera Clubhouse, will be your information center and contact for any POA personnel.
+They also act as a Box Office for ticket sales for events in Quail Creek.
+The number for Member Services is 520-393-5822.

 Finding Your Way Around Quail Creek